 Class starts precisely at 7:30 am (morning classes) or 2:30 pm (afternoon classes).
-Students are expected to be in class at least 5 min before start time, in uniform, and ready to participate with all of their materials.
-Students who are tardy will be denied entry to class 10 minutes after the official class start time.
+Students are expected to be in class at least 5 min before start time, in uniform, and ready to participate with all their materials.

-Current policy, which is subject to change upon notice to the student body, is that a student may be late up to two times per module without the consequence of being sent home (however, the number of minutes late will be subtracted from the students attendance record).
-Students granted the privilege of entering class late, however, must do so quietly and in a manner designed to avoid disturbance to the class.
+Current policy, which is subject to change upon notice to the student body, is that a student may be late up to two times per module without the consequence of being sent home (however, the number of minutes late will be subtracted from the student's attendance record).
+Students granted the privilege of entering class late, however, must do so quietly and in a manner designed to avoid disturbance to the class. \There is a send-home consequence for excessive tardiness.

-NOTE: After 7:30 am / 2:30 pm students will be considered late to class and will lose points off of their Performance grade.
+NOTE: After 7:30 am / 2:30 pm students will be considered late to class and will lose points off their Performance grade. \Zero tolerance late policy for AAS programs as students are already on campus.